MCai416/Linear-Regressions/README.md

 This programme is used to replace STATA's twoway standard error robust regression, where I have encountered a twoway correlation in a panel data for my undergraduate dissertation.

+For OLS, constants are included in X automatically unless if nocons option is True

 2) Ridge regression based on Hoerl and Kennard (1970) and Hoerl, Kennard, Baldwin (1975).
 Located in Ridge.py

 This includes the feature of adding a Ridge regression bias parameter into the regression.
 Main method to reduce effects of imperfect multicollinearity.